The Shingles National Immunisation Programme

 Record SNOMED codes

 SNOMED codes should also be used to support collection of relevant vaccination data.
-From September 2023, data will be collected for both immunocompromised and immunocompetent patients.
+From September 2023, data will be collected for all eligible patients.

 The following codes for the SHINGRIX® vaccine can be used:2